for Veterans and the Public

 Acupuncture is part of a whole healing system known as traditional Chinese medicine.
 During acupuncture treatment, tiny needles (about as wide as a hair) are inserted into certain areas of a person's body.
 Most people say that they don't feel any pain at all from the needles.

 Many people with HIV use acupuncture.
-Some people think that acupuncture can help treat symptoms of HIV and side effects from the medicine, like fatigue and stomach aches.
+Some people think that acupuncture can help treat symptoms of HIV and side effects from the medicine, like fatigue and nausea.

 Some people say that acupuncture can be used to help with neuropathy (body pain caused by nerve damage from HIV or the medicines used to treat HIV).